Incoming Transfer Students: Composition Requirement

 - English as a Second Language 114 and 115

-are all courses or course sequences that fulfill the Composition I graduation requirement at UIUC.
+—are all courses or course sequences that fulfill the Composition I graduation requirement at UIUC.
 This part of our Rhetoric program website will help you to understand what courses you may have taken at other colleges and universities that will fulfill this particular UIUC requirement.

-Most students who transfer to UIUC from other colleges and universities will need to have completed a two-course sequence at their previous school in order to receive full credit for this requirement upon transferring to UIUC.
+Most students who transfer to UIUC from other colleges and universities will need to have completed a two-course sequence at their previous school in order to receive full credit for the Composition I requirement upon transferring to UIUC.
 Please read the options below to see whether (1) the course(s) you took previously will automatically transfer in; (2) whether you need to see your advisor for more help with transfer credit; (3) or whether you need to enroll in an additional Rhetoric course at UIUC in order to fulfill the Composition I requirement.